sujit70777/Awsome-Mobile-App-Development/README.md

 - [CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift) - Example of Clean Architecture of iOS app using RxSwift.
 - [ios-architecture](https://github.com/tailec/ios-architecture) - A collection of iOS architectures - MVC, MVVM, MVVM+RxSwift, VIPER, RIBs and many others.
 - [iOS-Viper-Architecture](https://github.com/MindorksOpenSource/iOS-Viper-Architecture) - This repository contains a detailed sample app that implements VIPER architecture in iOS using libraries and frameworks like Alamofire, AlamofireImage, PKHUD, CoreData etc.
+- [Reactant](https://github.com/Brightify/Reactant) - Reactant is a reactive architecture for iOS.